 By the way, thanks for joining me.

 For those of you who are new to my blog/podcast, my name is Sara.
-I am a CFA® charterholder and I used to be a financial advisor.
+I am a CFA® charterholder and financial advisor marketing consultant.
 I have a weekly newsletter in which I talk about financial advisor lead generation and practice management topics.

 So if you’re looking for some straight up talk then you’ve come to the right place!

-One of the reasons that the question of how much financial advisors earn is such a nebulous one to answer is the lack of clear information, even from the major reporting services.
+One of the reasons that this question is such a nebulous one to answer is the lack of clear information, even from the major reporting services.

 The Bureau of Labor Statistics has some ‘interesting’ numbers.
 I had to do some digging to actually answer the question of financial advisor salaries.
-So, what do financial advisors earn?
 According to the BLS, the median annual wage for personal financial advisors was $87,850 in May 2019.